 Reducing sulfur oxide and carbon dioxide emissions

 CLIA cruise lines are heeding the call, taking strong steps to reduce emissions.
 For instance, cruise lines are working to reduce carbon emissions by 25% from 2005 levels, and increase the number of ships that employ advanced systems that reduce sulfur compounds and particulates.
-Ninety-nine CLIA cruise lines are already fitted with exhaust gas cleaning systems that slash emissions.
+Ninety-nine CLIA cruise ships are already fitted with exhaust gas cleaning systems that slash emissions.
 Where it is available, many lines use shore power to further reduce emissions.

 CLIA worked with the International Maritime Organization to require all ships to use low-sulfur fuel by 2020—fuel with just one-seventh the sulfur content of formerly used maritime fuel oil.
 Although cruising comprises a very small part of the world’s total shipping fleet, we are well on our way to meeting that goal.
 The industry is investing $1bn in advanced technologies and cleaner fuels.
-And the first LNG-powered cruise ship, which emits virtually no sulfur, launches next year.
+And the first LNG-powered cruise ship, which emits virtually no sulfur, launches this year.
 Many more are being built in shipyards right now.

 To ensure water conservation, many ships deploy advanced wastewater purification systems that surpass international regulations.
 Cruise ships never discharge untreated sewage at sea.
 And in certain areas of special environmental sensitivity, such as the Alaska coast and the Baltic Sea, our industry meets even stricter requirements.
 In fact, cruise ships visiting Alaska adhere to a higher standard for sewage treatment than coastal communities.
 And, of course, cruise ships comply with all environmental regulations, including the US Clean Water Act.